 2. Ask Your Customers to Negotiate on the Retainage

 Perhaps you can offer a letter of credit or a surety bond to substitute for the retainage requirement.
 There is even such a thing as a “retainage bond.”
 This type of negotiation is probably going to be difficult, but it never hurts to ask, and your company’s goodwill has value.
 Explore alternatives that will make the other parties on the project comfortable with the risks.

-3. Plan for the Retainage’s Impact on your Cash Flow
+3. Plan for the Impact on your Cash Flow

 4. Don’t Be Afraid to Leverage Your Lien Rights in Order to Get Paid

 We can’t stress this enough.
 Mechanics liens are the most powerful tools available to construction companies to secure all of their payments, including withheld retainage.
 If you want to find out more about how mechanics lien rights can help your company, get in touch with us, or just go forward to file your lien online now.